-AUTOIGNITION TEMPERATURE: Not determined for product.
-For Mineral Spirits: 245°C (473°F)
+AUTOIGNITION TEMPERATURE: For Mineral Spirits: 245°C (473°F)

-FLAMMABLE LIMITS (in air by volume, %): The following values are for the Mineral Spirits component: Lower (LEL): 0.6% Upper (UEL): 6.5%
+FLAMMABLE LIMITS (in air by volume, %): The following values are for the Mineral

+Spirits component: Lower (LEL): 0.6% Upper (UEL): 6.5%

 FIRE EXTINGUISHING MEDIA: Fire extinguishing materials that can be used against fires of this product include carbon dioxide, dry chemical powder, or appropriate foam.
 Consideration for surrounding materials must be taken into account.

 UNSUITABLE FIRE EXTINGUISHING MEDIA: None known.

 SPECIAL FIRE AND EXPLOSION HAZARDS: This product is a Class II combustible liquid; it must be heated to a relatively high temperature before ignition can occur.
 When involved in a fire, this material may ignite and produce irritating vapors and toxic gases (e.g. carbon oxides, aromatic hydrocarbons, reactive hydrocarbons and aldehydes).
+This product can float on water and may travel to distant locations and/or spread fire.
+WARNING!
+By itself, this product will not spontaneously combust, but rags and waste